sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/galactic-nova.md

 ## Lights on Stage

-[SP: 15][CD: 30s] Switches on the Lighting FX for 10s.
+[SP 소모: 15][재사용 대기 시간: 30초] Switches on the Lighting FX for 10s.
 When the character equipping Glactic Nova is in the Lighting FX area, each attack hit deals 200.0 more Physical DMG.[Concert Stage] When picking up a Sparkling Star, all characters gain 5% Crit Rate for 5s.
 Effect cannot stack.

 ## Sparkling Star